scottdermott/samparser/README.md

 # samparser

+## Ported from https://github.com/yampelo/samparser to Python3

-A python script used to parse the SAM registry hive.
+A python3 script used to parse the SAM registry hive.

-10/5/2015 update:
-	Can now parse groups as well

 Depends on python-registry
 ```
-pip install python-registry
+pip3 install python-registry
 ```

 Input is a sam registry hive.